Creating a Deployment Package (Python)

 The following is an example procedure to create a deployment package (outside the console).

 This should work for most standard installations of Python and pip when using pure Python modules in your Lambda function.
-If you are including modules that have native dependencies or have Python installed with Homebrew on OS X, you should see the next section which provides instructions to create a deployment package when using Virtualenv (see Virtualenv).
-For more information, see Create Deployment Package Using a Python Environment Created with Virtualenv.
+If you are including modules that have native dependencies or have Python installed with Homebrew on OS X, you should see the next section which provides instructions to create a deployment package when using Virtualenv.
+For more information, see Create Deployment Package Using a Python Environment Created with Virtualenv and the Virtualenv website.

 You will use

 pip to install dependencies/libraries.
 For information to install

 pip, go to Installation.

 Save all of your Python source files (the .py files) at the root level of this directory.

 Install any libraries using pip.
 Again, you install these libraries at the root level of the directory.

 For example, the following command installs the

 If using Mac OS X and you have Python installed using Homebrew (see Homebrew), the preceding command will not work.
 A simple workaround is to add a